 "You sent them to their death," said Akti the Ice Lich.
 Arantham turned to him.
 "They knew it.
 We all know the stakes.
 With the power of the soulstream no longer in our grasp, we needed more time.
 Their attack will buy us that time.
 We must uncover the Reliquary before the Shieldbashers do."

-Arantham turned to Ghovran Atki.
-"Stay here in Sigil," said Arantham.
+"Stay here in Sigil," said Arantham to Atki.
 "Should they return, you must slow them further.
-Shonvurru and I will return to Death's Reach, finish the excavation, and call upon the Prince of Undeath to speak of our progress.
+Shonvurru and I will return to Death's Reach, finish the excavation, and notify the Prince of Undeath of our progress.

-Ghovran Atki kept the black orbs of his eyes upon his master as he nodded.
+Ghovran Atki kept his dead gaze on his master as he nodded.

 "Death's Reach," whispered Arantham.
 "Let us complete our quest."

-We all know and love quests for characters in 4th Edition.
-They solidify what our PCs do, what options they have available, and give some bonus experience or treasure for meeting a set goal.
-Good quests can tie together a larger storyline and give each PC something specific to shoot for.
+Quests for our PCs solidify what our heroes do, what options they have available, and give experience or treasure for meeting a set goal.
+Good quests can tie together a larger storyline and expands the background of the PCs.
 They're a great tool for DMs to help build structure around their storyline and help clarify what might otherwise get muddied in a complex arc.

-Quests for villains, or any set of NPCs for that matter, can serve the same advantages that quests for PCs serve.
-They can help solidify your storyline by tying together motivations and goals.
-They keep villains focused on a set outcome rather than simply waiting in a big room for your PCs to come kill them.
-They help fill out the personality and character arc of the villain you have in mind.
+Quests for villains, or any set of NPCs for that matter, can serve the same advantages as quests for PCs.
+Quests for villains helps solidify your storyline by tying together motivations and goals.
+They keep villains focused on a set outcome.
+They help fill out the personality and character of the villain you have in mind.